How to make perfect Bengali Luchi

-The traditional recipe of luchi calls for it to be deep-fried in ghee or clarified butter, however, refined oil is equally good for this purpose.
-In this post, I will tell you how we Bengalis make perfectly puffed up luchis at home on a regular basis.
-Plus why is it so special and what makes it different from regular pooris or other deep-fried Indian flatbreads.
+In this post, I will tell you how we Bengalis make perfectly puffed-up luchis at home regularly.
+Plus why is it so special and what makes it different from regular pooris or other deep-fried Indian flatbreads?

-• All-purpose Flour or Maida – you can use 50% Maida and 50% whole wheat flour or Atta
+• All-purpose Flour or Maida – you can use 50% Maida and 50% whole wheat flour or atta for a healthier version

 • Ghee or Clarified Butter – alternate is any neutral oil like Sunflower Oil, etc.